modware-org/docs/README.md

 API Foundation Service has been developed as a best practice to integration capability of software, to give end customers the best product and service!

++ What You are doing for an environment?

 ## Benefits

 + such many opensource projects, we share open ideas with wide spectrum of usage